MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates.md

 #### Activated templates counter

-Your **Assessment templates** page has an **Activated/Licensed templates** counter near the top.
+Your **Assessment templates** page has an **Activated/Regulation** counter near the top.
 The counter displays the number of templates in use out of the number you're eligible to use according to your licensing agreement.

 For example, if your counter shows 2/5, this means your organization has activated 2 templates out of the 5 that are available to use.
 If your counter shows 5/2, this indicates that your organization exceeds its limits and needs to purchase 3 of the premium templates in use.